ToDestiny/P12_ANTHONY_COLAS/sportsee-front/README.md

 Clone the frontend repository of SportSee `https://github.com/ToDestiny/SportSee---Analytics-Dashboard-with-React`

-Go inside the installed repository and install dependencies:
+Go inside the app repository
+`cd sportsee-front`

+Install dependencies:
 `npm install`

 Launch the backend on port 3000 (by default):